Fernandadp/100-days-of-code/r2-log.md

 **Today's Progress:** I finished the Random Quote Machine! the first project of the Front End Libraries Projects Certification of FreeCodeCamp.

 **Thoughts:** OMG, unbelievable how much I can still suffer with some simple vanilla js, I've been so caught up trying to learn React or solving algorithms, that when I have to do some simple rendering I get all confused.
-As usual, I am not proud of the design of the project, but whatever.
+As usual, I am not proud of the design of the project, but whatever. --Editing this 5 minutes later-- I just realized that the whole point of these projects is to use the libraries learned!
+I am so dumb!
+I always want to practice my vanilla js, but actually this was just not the time to do it.
+Tomorrow I will re do it in React.

 ### Day 34: May 05, 2020, Tuesday